BESSETTY-AKHIL/FullStack_NanoDegree__Udacity/README.md

 * creating and running schema migrations:`Flask-Migrate`
 * Frontend:                              `HTML, CSS, and Javascript with Bootstrap 3`

-### Applied concepts:

-* How to utilize Git Bash and Github as variant control apparatus
-* Configure neighborhood database and interface it to a web application
-* Create Model Schemas with segments and connections (1:1, 1:n and N:N)
-* Use SQLAlchemy ORM with PostgreSQL to question, embed, alter and erase Data
-* Use WTForms to exemplify input frames in seperate record and to take into account custom approvals
-* Use Boostrap as an easy to utilize Front End Libary and Ajax to bring cup courses
-* Create SQL-like Queries, yet with no SQL punctuation, just utilizing SQLAlchemy ORM
-* How to plainly structurize a bigger web application in various documents and organizers

 ### Main Files: Project Structure

   ```sh